Squshedfrog/Pos-its-Easy/README.md

 ![](/public/images/wireframe.jpg)

-- The concept is to be able to enter sales for in person purchases and recieve notiforcations for external, on-line sales that are added to the queue
+- The concept is to be able to enter sales for in person purchases and recieve notiforcations for external, on-line sales that are added to the queue or rejected